-After lunch was finished, the tour headed to Anaga on a mountain road.
-I was not thrilled with the idea of mountain climbing, but it turned out to be an easy stroll along a well-established path.
+After lunch, the tour headed to Anaga on a mountain road.
+I was not happy with the idea of mountain climbing, but it turned out to be an easy stroll along a well-established path.
 The tour made a stop at Mercedes Forest and Cruz del Carmen.

 The day ended with a wonderful drive from the ridge of Anaga to the beach of “Las Teresitas”.
 Overall, it was a much easier day than the previous.
 It was also a great way to end my holiday trip to Tenerife!

-To learn more about Tenerife or the other Canarian Islands, please click here or contact us today!
+To learn more about Tenerife Guided Tours or the other Canarian Islands, please click here or contact us today!

 Start planning your winter sun holiday!

 Escape from your normal life and take on a new adventure.